reallyreadit/blog/_posts/2020-04-13-conversions.markdown

 </p>

 <p>
-So, during the calendar week that ended on Sunday, April 5th, 321 *new* humans checked out Readup.
-(Again: that doesn’t include the hundreds of *existing* readers who also visited Readup.)
+So, during the calendar week that ended on Sunday, April 5th, 321 <em>new</em> humans checked out Readup.
+(Again, that doesn’t include the hundreds of <em>existing</em> readers who also visited Readup.)
 That number is depressingly low, but also, kind of a gift.
 We haven’t spent a penny on marketing, so it’s 100% thanks to people in our community (you!) telling other people they know (your friends!) about Readup.
-Please keep doing that.
-It’s keeping us alive.
+(Please keep doing that!
+It’s keeping us alive!)
 </p>

 <p>
-Now, let’s keep moving across that row.
-Of the 321 people who visited, only 34 people created an account.
-And of those 34 people who created an account, only 24 people viewed an article.
+Moving across that row: Of the 321 people who visited Readup, only 34 people created an account.
+That's a big drop-off.
+And of those 34 people who created an account, only 24 people even viewed an article.
 And of those 24 people who viewed an article, only 9 of them finished an article.
 And of those 9 people who finished an article, not a single person posted a Readup comment to Twitter.
 </p>

 <p>
 The ratio (or “conversion”) of Visits to Signups is actually pretty healthy.
 Apps like Readup can’t expect more than ~10-20% percent conversion there.
-So we’re not going to fret about homepage design anymore.
+So we’re done fretting about the homepage design.
 </p>

 <p>